Version 12 – June 2021

 After you have successfully completed the MOPIA certification training, you are now required to pay an annual renewal fee every June 1st.

-You can do so by cheque, cash (in office) or by simply calling MOPIA reception directly at (204) 338-2222, or by visiting our site and paying it electronically.
+You can do so by cheque, cash (in office) or by simply calling MOPIA reception directly at (204) 338-2222, or by visiting our Compliance page and paying it electronically.

 As a certified service technician you are now responsible for renewing your certification by June 1st of every year.
 Technicians must also mail, fax or email copies of their record datasheets annually by February 1st.
 These records should include the use of regulated substances for the period of January 1st to December 1st.
 In regards to leaks, the technician is responsible for the reporting of leaks both in their annual services records, but also if over 22 lbs. to Manitoba Sustainable Development immediately.

 Compliance on the Manitoba ODS and Other Halocarbons Regulation, including enforcement is carried out by Manitoba’s Environment Officers with Manitoba Conservation and Climate.

 If you have an ODP or ODS certification card issued from HRAI Canada, you qualify for a Manitoba certification card by contacting MOPIA directly.
-If you do not have another provinces certification, you will have to take Manitoba ODS certification training offered on-line at www.mopiatraining.com
+If you do not have another provinces certification, you will have to take Manitoba ODS certification training.
+See more on our Training page.

 Visit MOPIA’s website and the various links throughout.
 The United Nations Ozone Secretariat (UNEP) and other government sources have extensive information, (i.e NASA, NOAA).